JustGiving/raygun4js/README.md

 ##JustGiving changes

 ### Changes made
-- Removed Raygun API key
 - Modified Raygun.init() to take the url of the diagnostics service instead of the API key
 - Changed the format of the data sent in the AJAX POST request
-- Added "gg-" prefix to all /dist files, so that it won't clash with existing raygun installations
+- Added "gg-" prefix to all /dist files and the `GG.` prefix to the `Raygun` object, so that it won't clash with existing raygun installations
+- Modified setVersion() to include application name

 ### Changes to make
 - Clean up documentation (e.g. getting started)
-- Rename instances of Raygun to JG/GG?
 - Get bower running as part of the GG build script (currently this is run manually)
 - exclude automatically built /dist files from source control once bower is running automatically

 ## Getting Started